top of page

 Joseph and the Amazing Technicolor Dreamcoat: Musical Review by Mark Bretz - Ladue News

-Story: The Old Testament story of Joseph, the favorite son of Jacob, is told in a musical format, including Joseph’s betrayal by his 11 jealous brothers, who sell him into slavery.
-Later, Joseph’s uncanny ability to interpret dreams gains him the confidence of the Egyptian pharaoh when he tells the pharaoh what the ruler’s own troubling dreams mean in reality.
 The current presentation by Ozark Actors Theatre is a brisk, upbeat offering that showcases the fine skills of two talented young players, Jon Andrew in the title role and Alyssa Flowers as the Narrator.

 Flowers has an appealing stage presence that, coupled with a crystalline clear voice and an engaging rapport with her youthful charges, makes for an easy, enjoyable 75 minutes, without intermission.
 Although it certainly has its share of rough edges, the lively presence of Flowers and Andrew in the two major roles makes this Joseph easy on the ears and eyes.